justin-napolitano/blog/project.md

 generatedAt: '2025-11-24T21:34:04.352Z'
 source: github-auto
 summary: >-
-  Explore how to create a personal blog using Hugo, featuring automation with Python and custom themes for a streamlined workflow.
+  A guide to setting up a personal blog using Hugo, featuring automation with Python and custom themes.
 tags:
   - hugo
   - static site generator